Puff Pastry

 What is puff pastry?

-Puff pastry is a light, flaky pastry made from layers of dough and butter, which creates its signature texture when baked.
+Puff pastry is a light, flaky pastry made from layers of dough and butter.
+It puffs up when baked due to steam trapped between the layers, creating a delicate texture.

 Can I make puff pastry ahead of time?

-Yes, you can prepare the dough in advance and refrigerate it for up to 3 days or freeze it for up to a month.
+Yes, you can prepare puff pastry dough in advance and store it in the refrigerator for a few days or freeze it for up to three months.

 What can I fill puff pastry with?